gauti1409/Formula1_Project/README.md

 **Data Sources**:
 The Source data for this project has been referred from the Ergast API Website.
 This website is an experimental web service which provides a historical record of motor racing data for non-commercial purposes.
 The API provides data for the Formula One series, from the beginning of the world championships in 1950.
-The Source datasets are also placed in the Source_Datasets folder of this repository.
+The Source datasets are also placed in the Source_Files folder of this repository.

 Link: https://ergast.com/mrd/